Last Updated on

 Managing these kits is also done via a smartphone app rather than just the web-based admin panel.

-Another difference between other WiFi-enhancing solutions and these systems is that while extenders or access points work along your router to expand your home network, mesh kits replace your router altogether to create an entirely new home network.
+Another difference between other WiFi-enhancing solutions and these systems is that while extenders or access points work along your wireless router to expand your home network, mesh kits replace that router altogether to create an entirely new home network.

 Also, different units in these kits can talk/communicate with each other in order to give you the best possible WiFi reception.
 Wireless extenders, on the other hand, can only communicate with the main WiFi router - not with each other.